Sensiblekitty

 The solar industry is on fire… in a good way.
 Solar panels and solar farms are popping up all over the nation, but do you ever consider who is behind the production of this hot technology?
 Maureen McHale of Advanced Solar Photonics (ASP) took a minute to speak with Kimberly Miller of Green Cities Media at Green Cities Florida to discuss some of their recent advancements and the status of solar in the Sunshine State.
 One thing is clear from this interview; Florida is keeping Advanced Solar Photonics busy.
 Born from a laser systems producer, Advanced Solar Photonics quickly found a home in the sustainability industry by creating parts for solar panels.
 The demand for parts led to the idea of selling entire solar panels and even the production of solar farms.
 Green Cities turned out to be the perfect opportunity for this rapidly expanding company.
 The media attention and sheer number of participants made it a perfect place for Advanced Solar Photonics to spread their message to a diverse and attentive audience.

-Written by sensiblekitty
+Written by Pearl

 June 2, 2009 at 10:55 pm